Lavarchus/gene_tree_correction_workflow/README.md

 # Set your output directory to store gene trees
 OUTDIR5="/scratch/astral/chaetodontidae/5_iqtree_out"

-# Run maximum likelihood analyses for each UCE alignment with IQ-TREE for 1,000 ultrafast bootstrap replicates
+# Run maximum likelihood analyses for each UCE alignment with IQ-TREE2 for 1,000 ultrafast bootstrap replicates
 iqtree2 -s $ALN --prefix ${OUTDIR5}/${UCE_NAME} -B 1000 -T AUTO --threads-max 4 --mem 2G

 # If you want to combine it with a matched-pair test of symmetry